Kevin is always reading. When he’s not working on emails, he’s got his phone out, absorbing content.

 The key here is to LEARN.

 You make time for things that are important to you.
-I sit by guys on the plane every single flight who waste hours and miss opportunities to develop even for just 30 minutes.
-Dude, you can get back to binge-watching Game of Thrones or Ballers or ladies, back to This Is Us or Love It or List It.
+I sit by guys on the plane every single flight who waste hours and miss opportunities to develop, even small amounts of time like 30 minutes.
+Dude, you can get back to binge- watching Game of Thrones or Ballers or ladies, back to This Is Us or Love It or List It.

 Five Reasons Why Personal Development is a Challenge

-This is usually the number one reason I hear is “when could I possibly fit this luxury into my life?”
-I argue is if you desire to personally develop and value it, you will MAKE the time.
-If our attitude is “when I find the time”, it will never happen.
+This is usually the number one reason I hear.
+“When could I possibly fit this luxury into my life?”
+I argue if you desire personal development and value it, you will MAKE the time.
+If our attitude is “when I find the time” it will never happen.
 By the way, I’ve never ever “found time.”